bvn-architecture/BVN_Office_Staging/README.md

 ### Editing the visuals

-The way that the website works is that there are three base images that are manipulated:
+The way that the website works is that there are three base images that can be manipulated:

  - *ExistingFloorplan.png*,